RuochengHan/Networks/OracleCloud_FRP/manual.md

 ```
 Then start frps and frpc.

-Renew certificate (should be automatic):
+Renew certificate (should be automatic, but not work, so manually every 3 month):
 ```bash
 # (server) cd /root/.acme.sh/
 # comment "return 301 https://example.com$request_uri;" in /usr/local/nginx/conf/nginx.conf